SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 <tbody>
 <tr>
 <td style="text-align:left">Domain/ URL</td>
-<td style="text-align:left">Enter a unique ID as the first part of the URL.
-For example, if you enter "acme" as ID on cumulocity.com, the tenant's URL will be "acme.cumulocity.com".
+<td style="text-align:left">Choose a subdomain, for example "acme".
+The tenant's URL will be "acme.cumulocity.com" on cumulocity.com.
 You can only use one subdomain level.
 For example, you can only use "acme.cumulocity.com" on cumulocity.com.
 You cannot use "mycustomer.acme.cumulocity.com".
 This is not permitted by the TLS standard. </td>
 </tr>
 <tr>
 <td style="text-align:left">Name</td>